frankmeza/rust-notes/the_rust_book/04_1_what_is_ownership.md

 ### The Heap

 - can accommodate data of unknown size at compile time.
-- less organized than the stack, and/or more complex,
+- less organized than the stack, and/or is more complex,
 - the OS finds a large enough spot in memory, marks it as being used, and returns a **pointer**.
 This is called **allocating on the heap**, aka allocating.
 - because the pointer is a known, fixed-size amount of data, *it* can itself be stored on the stack.
 - when the pointer is used from the stack, it must be eventually used to get the data from the heap.